henry10a/Snow-Leopard-Migration/README.md

 ## 🌐 Context

-This model is purely educational and uses dummy data.
-With real GPS-tagged or ranger-reported data, it can be extended to inform conservation strategy and migration pattern tracking.
+This model is for educational purposes.
+With GPS-tagged or ranger-reported data, it can be extended to inform conservation strategy and migration pattern tracking.

 ---